gamblevore/PicoMsg/README.md

 **`pid_t PicoStartFork (PicoComms* M, int ExecSocket=0)`**   :   This will fork your app, and then connect the two apps with PicoMsg.
 Returns the result from `fork()`.
 So -1 means an error occurred, just like it does in `fork()`.

-Passing a non-zero number to ExecSocket means that you are preparing for a call to any of the `execve()` family, this will fork the app, but not allow reading or sending (or else we would lose received messages before execve!!).
-Once you have done your execve, your child process should now call `PicoStartSocket(PicoComms* M, int Socket)`.
-The number passed to `Socket` must be the same as you sent to `PicoStartFork`.
-Honestly it sounds complex but just look at PicoTest.cpp for a good example.
+Passing a non-zero number to ExecSocket means that you are preparing for a call to any of the `execve()` family.
+Its kinda complex to explain, so just look at PicoTest.cpp for a good example.
+The main thing this does is let you choose a FD number, and delays reading of messages until the child process calls `PicoStartSocket`.

 ### Communication